Stylback/home-server/README.md

 ## License and usage

 This project was created to document the thoughts and implementations behind my home server.
-Any resource i link to, cite or otherwise refer to are subject to their respective license, any image used is my own and are subject to All Rights Reserved.
+Any resource i link to, cite or otherwise refer to are subject to their respective licenses, any image used is my own and are subject to All Rights Reserved.
 Everything else in this project is licensed under the terms of the [MIT license](https://mit-license.org/).

 **[Back to top](#)**